Spanning Tree Protocol: Bridge protocol data units

 BPDUs are exchanged regularly (every 2 seconds by default) and enable switches to keep track of network changes and to start and stop forwarding at ports as required.
 To prevent the delay when connecting hosts to a switch and during some topology changes, Rapid STP was developed, which allows a switch port to rapidly transition into the forwarding state during these situations.

-Bridge protocol data unit fields
+BPDU types

+There are two types of BPDUs in the original STP specification (802.1D) (the Rapid Spanning Tree (RSTP) extension uses a specific RSTP BPDU).

 IEEE 802.1D and IEEE 802.1aq BPDUs have the following format: